petrov8/ClearCareer/README.md

 - [1] Delete Profile - Users or Admins can delete profiles (currently not available on server side)
     - [1.1] - Terminate Profile - Administrators have permissions to delete user/recruiter profiles.
-- [2] Apply for jobs - Logged in job seekers can apply for jobs.
+- [2] Apply for jobs - Logged in job-seekers can apply for jobs.
-- [3] My Jobs - populates a dashboard of all jobs a job seekers has applied for.
+- [3] My Jobs - populates a dashboard of all jobs a job-seekers has applied for.
-- [4] Application Count - Recruiters can see total applications for a each of their published jobs.
+- [4] Application Count - Recruiters can see total applications for each of their published jobs.
 - [5] Applicant Details - Recruiters can see applicant profiles.